-- Light motor vehicle manufacturers should have achieved or be able to demonstrate that they will achieve within three years a minimum of 50 000 annual units of production per plant. - Component manufacturers or deemed component manufacturers - A component manufacturer that can prove a contract is in place or has been awarded, or a letter of intent has been received for the manufacture of components to supply to the light motor vehicle manufacturer supply chain locally and/or internationally. - A component manufacturer that can prove that after this investment it will achieve at least 25% of total entity turnover or R10 million annually by the end of the first full year of commercial production, as part of a light motor vehicle manufacturer supply chain locally and/or internationally.
+Component manufacturers or deemed component manufacturers

+- A component manufacturer that can prove a contract is in place and/ or has been awarded, and/or a letter of intent has been received for the manufacture of components to supply to the light motor vehicle manufacturer supply chain locally and/or internationally. - A component manufacturer that can prove that after this investment it will achieve at least 25% of total entity turnover or R10 million annually by the project at the end of the first full year of commercial production, as part of a light motor vehicle manufacturer supply chain locally and/or internationally.